 Morandi’s work is also on view at the Center for Italian Modern Art in New York through June 1, where Metaphysical Masterpieces 1916–1920: Morandi, Sironi, and Carrà focuses on the short period that concluded the first phase of two major avant-garde movements: cubism in France and futurism in Italy.

 October 19, 2018–June 1, 2019

-Works by Giorgio Morandi are included in Metaphysical Masterpieces 1916–1920: Morandi, Sironi, and Carrà at New York's Center for Italian Modern Art (CIMA).
-Curated by James Bradburne, director at Pinacoteca di Brera, Milan, in collaboration with CIMA's president Laura Mattioli, the show focuses on the short period that concluded the first phase of two major avant-garde movements: Cubism in France and Futurism in Italy.
+Works by Giorgio Morandi were included in Metaphysical Masterpieces 1916–1920: Morandi, Sironi, and Carrà at New York's Center for Italian Modern Art (CIMA).
+Curated by James Bradburne, director at Pinacoteca di Brera, Milan, in collaboration with CIMA's president Laura Mattioli, the show focused on the short period that concluded the first phase of two major avant-garde movements: Cubism in France and Futurism in Italy.